russelsantos19/100-days-of-code/log.md

 **Thoughts**:      I want to finish this component before this challenge ends and present it in twitter.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 98: October 19, 2020 Monday

+**Today's Progress**:  I add some validation to the appointments component so that you cannot add an appointment with an invalid time.

+**Thoughts**:  I learn that when I import a model, I shall not use it on other components cause the model was a reference, it is global.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)